-The mounting pressure at work, the pile of responsibilities at home, not to mention the emotional stress of watching his birth father slowly die after just meeting him months ago all becomes too much for perfectionist Randall.
+The mounting pressure at work, the pile of responsibilities at home, not to mention the emotional stress of watching his birth father slowly die after just meeting him all becomes too much for Randall.
 He becomes paralyzed with stress in his own office.
 Thankfully, Kevin realizes what’s happening and rushes to his brother’s rescue — even though it means ditching opening night of his play.
 Brothers come first, finally.

 Randall and William take a road trip to Memphis, where William dies cradled by his son.

 “Roll all your windows down, Randall.
 Crank up the music.
 Grow out that fro.
 Let someone else make your bed.”
 Be right back, need to go slide down a wall while ugly crying.

 The Pearsons honor William’s memory with a plethora of breakfast foods, balloons, and confetti, and a nice stroll through the neighborhood while wearing fedoras.
 During this walk, Rebecca stops her son to once again say how sorry she is that she kept William from him, denying Randall more time with his birth father.
 She did it because she was scared, but she knows how selfish that was.
 It was enough time to know William loved him, Randall tells her.
 And that’s enough.
 This new peacefulness also seems to be in honor of William’s memory.

 Kevin has a second shot at opening night.